I got a notice that I was overpaid CalWORKs benefits.

 If you think you were overpaid because of a mistake made by the county, you may not have to repay benefits if you cannot afford to do so.

 You have 90 days from the date of the written notice to appeal your case.
 If you have a very good reason for appealing late, you can appeal up to 180 days after the date of the written notice.
 If your notice does not meet legal requirements, such as not giving a reason or not being in your primary language, you can appeal even after that.

 Once you appeal, there will be a hearing scheduled for you to explain why you think you were not overpaid or why it was the county’s fault and for a hearing officer to decide if the county is right or wrong.
-If the hearing officer decides you are right, she can say you do not need to repay benefits or can tell the county to re-calculate the benefits you should have received.
+If the hearing officer decides you are right, the hearing Officer can say you do not need to repay benefits or can tell the county to re-calculate the benefits you should have received.

 Look on the back of the written notice for instructions about how to appeal.
 You can also appeal online at the State Hearings Division.